Daily Discipline #114

 Religions are based on the philosophy of someone who once lived a relatively praiseworthy life.
-We copy someone's philosophy, and live by his rules.
+We copy someone's philosophy, and live by their rules.
 It's following a set of principles or imitating an example.

 Day 12- By being religious we attempt to imitate godly living and thus try to be something that we aren't.
 Man tries to solve problems from the outside.
 But here is what Jesus Christ says is man's fundamental problem.

 Day 13- The root of all evil is within a man's heart.
 What man DOES is the result of what man IS.
-Therefore no religion, philosophy or set of principles can deal with it.
+Therefore no religion, philosophy, or set of principles can deal with it.
 We have inherited a fallen nature from Adam and Eve and therefore we have a natural hostility toward the ways of God.

 Ephesians 2:3 / Romans 8:7-8

 Day 14- History is a record of man's groping around in separated alienation from God.
 We stumble like the blind with darkened minds.
 With all of man's scientific skill and ingenuity we have not been able to cure the human heart.
 Man's condition remains the same.